rwgen1/rwgen/README.rst

 .. _demo: https://mybinder.org/v2/gh/davidpritchard1/rwgen-demo/HEAD

 Following the link above should load Jupyter in the default browser.
-If you navigate into the `examples` folder you should find sub-folders containing the Jupyter notebooks.
+If you then navigate into the ``examples`` folder you should find sub-folders containing the Jupyter notebooks.
 These notebooks contain explanations and example usages of the rainfall model.

 Note that the load times for the demo notebook can vary, as it is hosted on the free `mybinder`_ service.
 If it is being slow (more than a few minutes), try